Metaswitch/clearwater-readthedocs/SIP Interface Specifications.md

 *   Defines headers that can be used to negotiate authentication mechanisms.
 *   Only required if P-CSCF supporting IMS AKA authentication with IPsec ESP encryption, or SIP digest authentication with TLS encryption.
-*   Clearwater doesn't currently support this.
+*   Not supported, as these headers are always caught by the P-CSCF (and Bono doesn't support AKA).

 ### SMS over IP ([RFC 3862](http://www.ietf.org/rfc/rfc3862.txt) and [RFC 5438](http://www.ietf.org/rfc/rfc5438.txt))